You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 One of the most important questions people ask is when you plan to save and plan to invest.

-The answer to this question depends on your financial situation and the amount of risk you can tolerate.
+The answer to this question depends on your financial situation and the risk you can tolerate.
 When you are young, your income might be limited.
-By putting money aside every month you can gain a better advantage of building wealth over time.
+By putting money aside every month, you can gain a better advantage by building wealth over time.
 Investing your money is a great way to achieve long-term goals like retirement and college savings.
 When you are just starting your job and are young, you can take better risks and make investments in riskier assets.
-In the short term, you might make a profit or a loss, but as you are young, you are flexible enough to recover from it.

 Which is Considered to Involve More Risk – Saving or Investing?

 Some people prefer saving to investing for multiple reasons.
 Most people like having money saved for a rainy day that they can access easily.
-In some cases, many people might have major short-term goals, such as saving for a house.
+In some cases, many people might have primary short-term goals, such as saving for a house.
 This is why they may prefer keeping the money in low-risk savings accounts.
-Also, in some cases, people might not have the expertise to make investments or feel uncomfortable with the risk associated with making investments due to their risk tolerance.
-Again, some people might not make enough money to invest in bongs or stocks once they spend on essentials.

 Why is it That Some People Fail to Make Investments?